Performing and Fine Arts Department

 Wilde Rep Theatre

-Wilde Rep Theater, less than two miles away in New Hartford, is an organization founded by a couple Utica College Theatre faculty members who saw a lack of certain kinds of local opportunity for our students to build professional resumes in theater disciplines.
-This experimental theater company welcomes UC students to audition for acting gigs or apply for tech gigs, all of which pay a stipend and may be used as internships.
+Wilde Rep Theater, less than two miles away in New Hartford, is an organization founded by a couple Utica University Theatre faculty members who saw a lack of certain kinds of local opportunity for our students to build professional resumes in theater disciplines.
+This experimental theater company welcomes Utica students to audition for acting gigs or apply for tech gigs, all of which pay a stipend and may be used as internships.

 Greater Utica Area